saket349/SDE/Graph/detect a cycle in undirectedGraph.md

-- if for any node, if node in its adjoint set is already visisted and it is not the parent node then there is a cycle
+- If for any node, if node in its adjoint set is already visisted and it is not the parent node then there is a cycle
 ```
 bool solve(vector<int> adj[], bool vis[], int x, int p){
         vis[x] = true;